Universal approximation on non-geometric rough paths and applications to financial derivatives pricing: Stochastic market prices - lifting to rough paths

 where we recall that for a vector $x\in \RR^n$ we define $x^m = x^{m_1} \dots x^{m_n}$.
 Correlators appear in statistical turbulence theory as interesting objects to study, see \cite{BNBV-ambit}.
 We also mention \cite{BL-poly-corr} for correlators applied to financial derivatives pricing along with polynomial processes.
 Computing these correlators for some arbitrary sequence $\{\pi_i\}_{i=1}^n$ can be challenging, and if $n$ and $d$ gets large, might even become unfeasible.
 However, for certain linear functionals $\pi_i$, typically given as short words or even single letters, the computation may be analytically tractable by invoking stochastic structures, even for large $n$.

-In contrast, the signature methodologies presented in \cite{LyonsNejadAribas2019,Arribasetal20} would require one to compute the expected signature term $\la \phi, \EE[\bY^{\leq \infty}]\ra$ for some $\phi\in T((\RR^d)^*)$ which potentially becomes a very long sum of very large words.
+In contrast, the signature methodologies presented in \cite{LyonsNejadAribas2019,Arribasetal20} would require one to compute the expected signature term $\la \phi, \EE[\bY^{\leq \infty}_{0,T}]\ra$ for some $\phi\in T((\RR^d)^*)$ which potentially becomes a very long sum of very large words.
 Indeed, given that $\bY^{\leq \infty}$ is a geometric signature, as already discussed in Remark \ref{rem:computational efficiency}, using the shuffle product from Lemma \ref{lemma:shuffle}, it is possible to find a $\phi\in T((\RR^d)^*)$ such that

 Computationally, it will be more expensive to compute the right hand side than the left hand side, since one would need to compute the complete signature up to a very high degree (i.e. the length of the longest single word in $\phi$).
-Furthermore, we have that the correlator $\rho_m= \EE[\la \phi,\bY^{\leq \infty}\ra]$, and thus computing these expected signature terms will be challenging.
+Furthermore, we have that the correlator is given by the expectation of the right hand side $\la \phi,\bY^{\leq\infty}_{0,T}\ra$, i.e., $\rho_m= \EE[\la \phi,\bY^{\leq \infty}_{0,T}\ra]$, and thus computing these expected signature terms will be challenging.
 Even in the setting where the underlying path solves an It\^o SDE, one is required to solve a Fokker-Planck equation with values in the tensor algebra $T((\RR^d))$, which is numerically very challenging (see e.g. \cite{LyonsNi2015}).